ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Semantic Bias of Large Control Models

-Here we provide additional results for \cref{fig:Semantic bias} in the main article, about the semantic bias of ControlNet~\cite{Zhang2023_ControlNet}.
-We show results for different control strengths $\alpha$ for ControlNet~(\cref{fig:full_semantic_cn}), ControlNet-XS with 55M parameters (\cref{fig:full_semantic_cnxs-55}) and ControlNet-XS with 11.7M parameters (\cref{fig:full_semantic_cnxs-11}).
-We notice that ControlNet-XS has less semantic bias than ControlNet.
-We also notice that the sematic bias cannot be removed by adapting the control-strength $\alpha$.
+In the following, we provide additional results for Figure 5 from the main article regarding the semantic bias of large control models.
+We show results for different control strengths $\alpha$ for ControlNet~(\cref{fig:full_semantic_cn}), ControlNet-XS with 491M parameters (\cref{fig:full_semantic_cnxs-491}), ControlNet-XS with 55M parameters (\cref{fig:full_semantic_cnxs-55}) and ControlNet-XS with 11.7M parameters (\cref{fig:full_semantic_cnxs-11}).
+Overall, we notice that smaller ControlNet-XS networks (55M, 11.7M) have less semantic bias than larger models like ControlNet (361M) and the over-sized ControlNet-XS (491M).
+We also observe that the semantic bias cannot be removed by adapting the control-strength $\alpha$ for larger control networks.
+We conjecture that the reason for the semantic bias, induced by large control models, is that larger models can use redundant parameters to add semantic meaning to the control.
+With controlling networks that utilise an improved communication between generator and controller, like ControlNet-XS, the semantic bias can be slightly reduced by optimising $\alpha$ even in over-sized controlling networks.
+Hence we start to see in \cref{fig:full_semantic_cnxs-491} results which roughly show a cake texture for $\alpha=0.6$.